-Figure 28.
+Figure 29.
 Default Testbench

-- 2. Enter the name as testbench in the popup window and click OK. - 3.
-In the generated testbench, the external SDR SDRAM simulation model needs to be added and port mapped with the top-level design SDRAM interface signals.
-Double-click testbench.v in the Files tab to open the file.
-Add the following lines of Verilog code in this testbench.
+In the generated testbench, add the external SDR SDRAM simulation model and map the port with the top-level design SDRAM interface signals.
+Double-click testbench.v in the Files tab to open the file, as shown in Figure 30.